TYPO3 vs WordPress – My Honest Opinion

 Historical Development

-TYPO3 – Start as Enterprise CMS
+TYPO3 – Started as an enterprise CMS

 Started as a simple blogging platform.
-Focus: Simplicity, quick posts, personal websites.
+Focus: simplicity, quick posts, personal websites.

-WordPress – Expansion to Universal CMS
+WordPress – Expansion into a universal CMS

 Two Philosophies

-WordPress: Flexible through plugins, universally applicable.
-TYPO3: Structured through core architecture, enterprise-focused.
+WordPress: flexible through plugins, universally applicable.
+TYPO3: structured through core architecture, enterprise-focused.

 The Elephant in the Room: Monoculture Risk